jestevezcaparros/hackathon2017-1/valo/src/lib_arduino/surfboard/README.md

   Serial.begin(9600);
 }
 ```
+> This will be only initialised once after every Arduino restart.

 ### Main loop
 In the main loop you write the logic of your application.
-It is easier if you model your application based on events as a state machine to facilitate the handling of concurrence in absence of multithreading.
+The main code will be invoking this loop in an infinite loop.
+You can think of events programming oriented where the loop consume messages from the main event queue thus facilitating the handling of concurrence in the absence of multithreading on this embedded devices.
-> Note: Think that most embedded systems does not multiprocessing capabilities.
+> Note: Think that most embedded systems do not have operating systems neither multiprocessing capabilities.

 ```
 void loop() {